mycroftwilde/Portainer_Templates/TableOfContents/Updates/Previous/README.md

+# Newer Updates:

+#### 6/26/2022 - Added a section for alternative Self-Hosting Cookbooks

+#### 6/24/2022 - Added a Windows 11 section for Debloating apps, etc

+#### 6/15/2022 - Added Pwndrop, Authentik, and Apprise-API.
+All code was obtained from the already noted template lists.
+Xneo1 and technorabilia.
+Future notations additions from other templates will just feature the template list I created.
+If a new template was used as a source it will be added and noted, however.

+#### 6/14/2022 - I've added the MeshCentral Docker Image by: gurucomputing to the Portainer Template.

+#### 6/14/2022 - I've added the Dockerholics Github Repo link to the Self-Hosting Links section.

+#### June, 2022 - I have added a section for Proxmox and Thin Clients, as well as links to external resources in that section.

+#### June, 2022 - A number of container templates have been added -> sourced from [Xneo1's Template](https://raw.githubusercontent.com/xneo1/portainer_templates/master/Template/template.json)

+His Github Repo Page: [xneo1's Portainer Template Repo Page](https://github.com/xneo1/portainer_templates)

+#### Please check out Xneo1's work and Star it!

 # Sort-of New Updates:

 #### June, 2022 - I have added Audiobookshelf to the Docker Template and it seems to work, but I haven't tested extensively.